Suvink/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

     This creates the connection and displays its details for each environment, along with an inline guide on how to use the connection in your component.

     !!! note
-        At the time of creation, the secret values for the lowest environment are visible, allowing users to copy them for local use if needed.
-However, secret values for higher environments remain hidden for security reasons.
+        During connection creation, secret values for the lowest environment are visible, allowing you to copy them for local use if necessary.
+Secret values for higher environments remain hidden to ensure security

     <h2>Create a connection to an external service</h2>